 Please send me copies of my child’s school record, the school’s behaviour/discipline and special educational needs policies, together with any witness statements, including my child’s statement.

-I would like to bring a friend or adviser to the meeting with me and look forward to hearing from you regarding a suitable date for us to meet.
+I would like to bring a friend or adviser to the meeting with me.
+I look forward to hearing from you regarding a convenient date for us to meet.

 Meet with the governors

-- usually three to five governors, often called the governors’ discipline committee (GDC), who shouldn’t have any involvement that could make them biased, such as a teacher or parent governor with a personal interest
+- usually three to five governors, often called the governors’ discipline committee (GDC), who shouldn’t have any involvement that could make them biased, such as being a parent of a child in your child's class or year group

 - the headteacher (to present the school’s case)